 Another trekking route that takes much less time (about 30 min in total) starts from Ioulida and goes to the Stone Lion that lies about 1 km away, an ancient sculpture engraved on a natural rock and closely related to the traditions of the island.

 The trekking path from Ioulida to Agios Konstantinos, Milopotamos, Flea and Korissia is also quite popular.
-The trekking time is about 3 hours in total, which may result in a bit tiring, especially for the beginners, but you will have the chance to see much of the island's beautiful landscape.
+The trekking time is about 3 hours in total, which may result in a bit tiring, especially for beginners, but you will have the chance to see much of the island's beautiful landscape.